zavocc/JakeyBot/docs/FAQ.md

 AI can be used sparingly, but be cautious what AI model you use due to knowledge cutoff when fixing this code, AI models can barely knew newer libraries from late 2023, and its also bad at following and creating new code from the internet documentation.
 But, contributors who has knowledge to Python programming is always valuable, there is no point contributing if all work was done by AI.

-### [3] Why not use Langchain, Ollama, Llamaindex, or other AI frameworks to power Jakey Bot to solve [1] and [2]?
+### [3] Why not use Langchain, Llamaindex, or other LLM frameworks to power Jakey Bot to solve [1] and [2]?
 Without being dependent to Gemini/PaLM API in the first place the first time I wrote Jakey.
 This would have been easily used.
 But there are more than one reason to use these
-1. Those AI frameworks are quite extensive to use and comprehend, learning an API is just as learning a new programming language or a skill, and has unnecessary features and dependencies that is optimized for business-use agents.
-Directly using APIs or endpoints from AI provider means only using features that is needed for specific applications.
-Also, if not used correctly, It can get unexpected charges.
+1. I want to keep it simple by using the Gemini API directly than adding additional abstraction and learning new API, thus lesser and more control of dependencies.
-2. It may fall behind AI provider's API features and has specific dependency requirement with older versions of `google-generativeai`, for example, Gemini API provides [Code execution (function call)](https://ai.google.dev/gemini-api/docs/code-execution), [File API](https://ai.google.dev/gemini-api/docs/vision?lang=python), and [JSON mode](https://ai.google.dev/gemini-api/docs/vision?lang=python) eliminating extra prompt/code needed to have these features.
-[Adding Custom Langchain LLM](https://python.langchain.com/v0.1/docs/modules/model_io/llms/custom_llm/) means similar without using Langchain but adds more overhead.
+2. It may fall behind LLM provider's API features and has specific dependency requirement with older versions of `google-generativeai`, for example, Gemini API provides [Code execution (function call)](https://ai.google.dev/gemini-api/docs/code-execution), [File API](https://ai.google.dev/gemini-api/docs/vision?lang=python), and [Document Processing](https://ai.google.dev/gemini-api/docs/document-processing?lang=python) while LLM frameworks implement their own solutions.

-Please see below for utilizing embeddings-related questions

-### Look [3] can do RAG for you than writing your own RAGger and Chunker to retrieve data from external sources and potentially save money
-Due to long context with Gemini 1.5, embeddings almost feels unnecessary to parse larger documents or websites, especially with Gemini 1.5 Pro having 2M context.
-However, embeddings can be efficient for extracting relevant points and potentially saving cost and saving computational power on server load handling tokens.

-Minimal rag and embedding is performed when `web_browsing` tool is used.
-But does not use any LLM frameworks to coordinate the data from external sources and LLM responses.
-Instead, `chromadb` is used for parsing, chunking, and providing relevant data from web search pages.
-But it is not perfect, and the chunking method used is naive, splits characters into 300 chunks due to variability of webpage layout.